Sri Lanka Navy: Civil war

 In the early 1980s a land combat force named Naval Patrolmen was created which at first limited itself to base defence and, as its numbers increased, took part in offensive operations against the LTTE along with the Sri Lankan Army.
 An elite naval special forces unit called the Special Boat Squadron was created in the late 1980s based on the British Special Boat Service.

 In order to support ground operations of the army, landing ships and boats were acquired.
 In early 1990s the SLN carried out in conjunction with the army its first amphibious operation code named Operation Sea Breeze followed by the larger Operation Balavegaya a year later and on the seas it began an aggressive clamp down on LTTE actives including gunrunning.
 In 1992, Admiral W.W.E.
 Clancy Fernando, the commander of the navy was assassinated by a suicide bomb attack by the LTTE.

 The mid-1990s saw a slow expansion of larger fleet assets with addition of newer Type 062-class gun boats and a Haiqing class submarine chaser being added to the fleet to intercept arms shipments destined for the Tigers within Sri Lankan territorial waters.
 In 2000 the Navy started a fleet air arm (FAA) by acquiring a HAL Chetak from India to expand its surveillance capability by operating from newly acquired Offshore Patrol Vessels.
 During the same time conventional warfare capability was increased by the addition of Sa'ar 4-class missile boats.
 In 2004, the navy received a Reliance-class cutter from the United States Excess Defense Articles (EDA) program.

 Following the resumption of hostilities between the government of Sri Lanka and the LTTE since early 2006, the navy took up an active role in limiting the LTTE's use of the seas.
 This resulted in several major sea battles occurring during the course of 2006, 2007 and 2009.
 Most significant of the events during this time was the interception and sinking of several large cargo ships that were bringing illegal arms shipments to the LTTE in the Indian Ocean in international waters (Sri Lanka Navy anti arms smuggling operations).
 These naval operations have proven the blue water capability of the Sri Lankan Navy.

 During the war the navy, along with the army, developed its own weapons development programmes to produce and maintain weapon systems suited for indigenous requirements in collaboration with Colombo Dockyard which included the Jayasagara class, Colombo class and the Ranavijaya class; while the navy designed and developed the Arrow class.

-Major combat operations
+Major operations

 Apart from continued deployments at sea the navy has played a significant role in supporting all major operations carried out by the Army including several amphibious operations.